-10.8.5.2.2.1.2 Electronic readability check
+19.1.2 Electronic readability check

-Every submitted RFID ear tag will be read with an ICAR approved handheld reader to ensure the reference ID codes transmitted meet the requirements outlined in 10.8.4.75.
+Every submitted RFID ear tag will be read with an ICAR approved handheld reader to ensure the reference ID codes transmitted meet the requirements outlined in Section 5.4.6.

-10.8.5.2.2.1.3 Locking mechanism checks
+19.1.3 Locking mechanism checks

-The primary purpose of these tests is to verify that the male to female locking mechanism, once correctly applied using the supplied applicator, cannot be subsequently dismantled in such a way that would allow the tag, or one of the tag parts, to be re-used.
+The primary purpose of these tests is to verify that the male to female locking mechanism, once correctly applied using the supplied applicator, cannot be subsequently dismantled in such a way that would allow the tag to be re-used.
 A locked ear tag should be tamperproof so tampering with the locked tag will render the tag unusable.

-10.8.5.2.2.1.4 Application test
+19.1.4 Application test